 In some cases, aortic regurgitation occurs at the same time as aortic stenosis.
 Read more about aortic stenosis.

-If the backflow of blood is mild and you have no symptoms then you may not need any treatment.
-If you develop symptoms or complications, various medicines may be advised to ease the symptoms.
-Surgery may be advised if symptoms become worse.
+If the backflow of blood is mild then you may not need any treatment.
+If you develop complications, various medicines may be advised.
+Surgery may sometimes be advised.

 Medication may be advised to help ease symptoms of heart failure if heart failure develops - for example, angiotensin-converting enzyme (ACE) inhibitors and/or 'water' tablets (diuretics).
 See separate leaflet called Heart Failure for more details on treatment methods.